 All staff recognise that "providing an environment in which the Biblical truths of Jesus Christ are taught and lived" needs to be worked at in very practical ways.
-We believe every Student is a work of art and has the capacity to learn and grow, and capable of pursuing excellence.
-It is our job to train Students to gain skills and knowledge and discover their natural and God given gifts and talents.
+We believe every student is a work of art and has the capacity to learn and grow, and capable of pursuing excellence.
+It is our job to train students to gain skills and knowledge and discover their natural and God given gifts and talents.
 We want to celebrate this process!

-We want to recognise Students who are developing and exhibiting qualities such as diligence, academic achievement, organisation, cooperation and consideration of others.
-We have developed a token system, whereby Students are acknowledged for efforts in these areas by the people who teach them.
-In the Student school diaries, there are pages devoted to recognising effort in these areas.
+We want to recognise students who are developing and exhibiting qualities such as diligence, academic achievement, organisation, cooperation, and consideration of others.
+We have developed a token system, whereby students are acknowledged for efforts in these areas by the people who teach them.
+In the student school diaries, there are pages devoted to recognising effort in these areas.
 Teachers have a range of opportunities to sign and acknowledge accomplishments.

-The system acknowledges Students at all levels of progress.
+The system acknowledges students at all levels of progress.
 A special certificate "In Pursuit of Excellence" is awarded to acknowledge positive steps in these areas.
-When a row of tokens has been received, Students visit their deans for recognition.
+When a row of tokens has been received, students visit their deans for recognition.

-10 tokens - each 10 tokens Students visit their dean for recognition 50 tokens - a Dean's visit and certificate issued in Year level assemblies 100 tokens- a Head of School visit and certificate in a Middle School assembly
+10 tokens - each 10 tokens students visit their dean for recognition

+50 tokens - Certificate issued in Year level assemblies

+100 tokens- Certificate in a Middle School assembly

-150 tokens - a Principal's visit and certificate in an assembly
+150 tokens - Certificate in the final prizegiving assembly

 This system gives opportunity to recognise the many small steps it takes in developing habits that build character.
 Jesus said, "Whatever you do, do heartily, as unto the Lord."
-We applaud Students who work at doing this during their time at school.
+We applied Students who work at doing this during their time at school.